Ancient North Eurasian: Formation

 Human principal component analysis (PCA) with ancient human genomes projected on top.

 A qpGraph model by Allentoft et al. 2024, showing the possible formation of Ancient North Siberians/Eurasians (ANS/ANE).

 The formation of the Ancient North Eurasian/Siberian (ANE/ANS) gene pool occurred during the Upper Paleolithic period: an early West Eurasian population related to Upper Paleolithic Europeans, such as Kostenki-14 and Sungir, migrated via a northern route into Siberia where they encountered and admixed with an Ancient East Eurasian population which arrived earlier during the Initial Upper Paleolithic period via a southern route.
 The East Eurasian source is most closely related to the ancestry found among the 40,000 year old Tianyuan man of Northern China and other Upper Paleolithic Siberian and East/Southeast Asian groups.
 In total, the ANE/ANS derive around 50–71% ancestry from an early West Eurasian-affiliated source, and 29–50% from an East Eurasian source.
 On average, the ANE/ANS are usually modeled as roughly 2/3 early West Eurasian and 1/3 early East Eurasian.
 (Note: Sikora et al. (2019) model the ANE/ANS individuals as 22–29% East Eurasian and the remainder West Eurasian.
 Massilani, Skov, Hajdinjak & Gunchinsuren (2020): "In agreement with previous results (10), the Yana individuals are estimated to have about one-third of their ancestry from early East Eurasians and the remaining two-thirds from the early West Eurasians."
 Yang, Fan, Sun & Chen (2020) modeled the ANS/ANE as c.
 32–38% East Eurasian and c.
 62–68% West Eurasian.
 Vallini, Marciani, Aneli & Bortolini (2022) model Yana as c.
 50% West Eurasian and c.
 50% East Eurasian.

 Vallini, Zampieri, Shoaee & Bortolini (2024) modeled ANS (Yana) as around 47% East Eurasian and 53% West Eurasian, while ANE (Malta) was modeled as roughly 33% East Eurasian and 67% West Eurasian.
 Allentoft, Sikora, Refoyo-Martínez & Irving-Pease (2024) modeled both ANS/ANE as around 35% East Eurasian and 65% West Eurasian.)

 The Ancient North Eurasian lineage (represented by the Mal'ta and Yana specimens) is taking up an intermediate position between Ancient West Eurasians (represented by a Kostenki-14-like lineage) and Ancient East Eurasians (represented by a Tianyuan-like lineage), consisted with them being the result of a Paleolithic admixture event.
+In terms of genome-wide structure the Ancient North Eurasian lineage appears roughly intermediate between modern western Eurasians and Native Americans, but distant from modern East Asians.

 Grebenyuk et al. argues that Ancient North Eurasians were "Early Upper Paleolithic tribes of hunters" and linked to similar groups associated with Southern Siberian sites.
 These communities of Southern Siberian and Central Asian hunters belonged to one of the earliest migration waves of anatomically modern humans into Siberia.
 The authors summarized that "the initial peopling of Northeastern Asia by the anatomically modern humans could have happened both from West to East and from South to North".